Clastify logo

 Why the wave equation is sensible

 What happens when frequency changes depends on the wave speed.
-In a given medium, the speed of a mechanical wave is usually fixed mainly by properties of the medium, so a higher source frequency gives a shorter wavelength.
-When the wave enters a different medium, its speed can change.
+In a given medium, the speed of a mechanical wave is usually fixed mainly by the properties of that medium, so a higher source frequency gives a shorter wavelength.
+If the wave enters a different medium, its speed can change.
 The frequency is set by the source and stays the same across the boundary, so the wavelength changes when the speed changes.

 Image